Saraholoughlin5/Milestone_Project_4/README.md

 As a Shopper I want to be able to:
 - Sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products
 - Sort a specific category of product so that I can find the best priced or bets rated product in a specific category, or sort the products in that category by name
-- Sort multiple categories of products simultaneously so that I can find the best priced or bets rated product across broad categories, such as "clothing" or "homeware"
+- Sort multiple categories of products simultaneously so that I can find the best priced or bets rated product across broad categories, such as "rings" or "necklace sets"
 - Search for a product by name or description so that I can find a specific product I'd like to purchase
 - Easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
 #### **Purchasing and Checkout**<a name="pac"></a>